Jambalaya Soup

 White Rice – White rice makes the soup thicker and more wholesome.
 To make it healthier, you can replace white rice with brown rice.

-Use cauliflower rice in place of white or brown rice to make it low-carb.
+Use cauliflower rice instead of white or brown rice to make it low-carb.

-Cajun Seasoning – It adds smoky, garlicky, and peppery flavors to the soup.
-Make cajun seasoning at home using my easy cajun spice mix recipe or buy a packet.
+Cajun Seasoning adds smoky, garlicky, and peppery flavors to the soup.
+You can make cajun seasoning at home using my easy Cajun Spice Mix or buy a packet.

 You can replace cajun seasoning with creole seasoning too.